The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: Introduction

-Despite almost 1000 published FRB detections to date (e.g., \citealt{CHIMEcat1}), including $\sim100$ with confident host associations (e.g., \citealt{Marcote_etal_2020,Bannister+19,Ravi+19,bhandari2020,Gordon2023,Law+24,Sharma2024,CHIME+25,shannon2025}), FRB progenitors and their emission mechanisms are still not well understood \citep{Zhang2023}.
+Despite thousands of published FRB detections to date (e.g., \citealt{CHIMECat2}), including $\sim$100 with confident host associations (e.g., \citealt{Bannister+19,Ravi+19,bhandari2020,Marcote_etal_2020,Gordon2023,Law+24,Sharma2024,CHIME+25,shannon2025,Pastor-Marazuela+26}), FRB progenitors and their emission mechanisms are still not well understood \citep{Zhang2023}.
 This has led the community to pursue a variety of approaches to rule out candidate models, including via FRB pulse characteristics or population demographics (e.g., \citealt{Pleunis21,CHIMErepeaters,Curtin+24,Scott2025}).
 For the subset of FRBs localized with high probability to a host galaxy \citep{path}, such studies have also investigated the source location within the galaxy \citep[e.g.,][]{Bassa+17,Mannings2021,Tendulkar+21,Dong+24,Gordon+25} and host galaxy demographics \citep[e.g.,][]{bhandari2020,heintz2020,Gordon2023,Sharma2024}.
-To date, these studies have ruled out AGN as the leading source, and have identified emission-line (i.e.\ star-forming) galaxies as the predominant \citep[but not sole; c.f.][]{R155} hosts of FRBs, suggesting a young progenitor population \citep{Eftekhari2023}.
+To date, these studies have ruled out AGN as the leading source and have identified emission line (i.e., star-forming) galaxies as the predominant \citep[but not sole; see][]{Eftekhari+25} hosts of FRBs, suggesting a young progenitor population \citep{Eftekhari2023}.
 The coincidence of FRB-like emission with the position of Galactic magnetar SGR 1935+2154 provided strong support for a magnetar progenitor channel \citep{magnetar_det}, in good agreement with the fact that nearly all FRB host galaxies exhibit active star formation \citep{Gordon2023,Sharma2024}.
 However, existing host galaxy samples have been drawn from a heterogeneous set of radio surveys and host follow-up strategies.
-As such, conclusions drawn to date likely suffer from selection biases that may complicate interpretations and constraints on FRB progenitors \citep[e.g., see the competing conclusions of][]{Sharma2024,horowicz2025}.
+As such, conclusions drawn to date likely suffer from selection biases that may complicate interpretations and constraints on FRB progenitors (e.g., see the competing conclusions of \citealt{Sharma2024} and \citealt{horowicz2025}).